MartinAnt/botframework-emulator-dockerized/README.md

 Description
 ----

-<a href="https://github.com/Microsoft/BotFramework-Emulator">Microsoft bot framework</a> running inside docker.
+<a target="_blank" href="https://github.com/Microsoft/BotFramework-Emulator">Microsoft bot framework</a> running inside docker.
 This will allow you to run the emulator in the same network as your actual
 application.

 Usage